 AEEE 2021 Exam Result:

-The result for AEEE 2021 exam will be declared on 6th May 2021 (Tentative), by the exam conducting authorities on the official website of AEEE.
+The result for AEEE 2021 exam will be declared officially by the exam conducting authorities on the official website of AEEE.
 After declaration, the candidates will be able to check their respective results by logging in to the official website with their login credentials.

 How To Check AEEE 2021 Exam Result Online?

 AEEE 2021 Exam Answer Key:

 The exam conducting authorities will not release the answer key for AEEE 2021.
 The students will directly get the results after the exam.
 Following the result declaration, the cut off marks will also release.

 To apply for AEEE 2021, the students have to qualify for some specific eligible criteria.
 Otherwise, the application of the candidate will not be taken into consideration.
 In order to apply for the exam, the candidate has to be qualified in age as well as in their education.

 |Age Limit:||The candidate must have born on or after July 1, 2000|

 |Qualifying Exam||Candidates appearing or have passed class XII or any equivalent examination|

 |Qualifying Scores||Candidates should obtain an aggregate of 75% in Mathematics, Physics, and Chemistry and not less than 55% in each subject|